themcaffee/GoSquatch/README.md

 _How fast?_

 GoSquatch takes about 3 seconds on Github Actions to execute.
-This allows with checking out the code and publishing it to Github Pages to only take around
-20 - 30 seconds in total execution time.
-Check out the `deploy-pages` job in the [`Publish Action and Docs`](docker/build-push-action) Action for real examples of performance.
-The only relevant job for this performance is `deploy-pages`.
+This allows with checking out the code and publishing it to Github Pages to only take around 20 - 30 seconds in total execution time.
+Check out the [GoSquatch-template's Github Actions](https://github.com/themcaffee/GoSquatch-template/actions) for real examples of performance.

 _Why is it so fast?_